araobp/nlan/yang-test/README.md

 ##What I have noticed
 1. 'goyang --format=proto' does not add 'syntax = "proto2";' at the beginning of proto file.

-##What I have not tested yet
-1. Test if goyang supports YANG "rpc" statement.
-2. goyang with gRPC
+2. goyang ignore rpc statement in YANG models.